City Lights Tour

 As part of the Los Angeles Conservancy Last Remaining Seats film series, I helped introduce Charlie Chaplin’s masterpiece City Lights at the spectacular Los Angeles Theater where the film premiered January 30, 1931.
 The PDF tour (click link below) starts at the Los Angeles Theater at 615 S. Broadway, and covers many locations within steps of the theater before heading west to Beverly Hills along Wilshire Boulevard.
 Unlike the gritty locations appearing during The Kid (1921), Chaplin sought out modern and urbane settings for City Lights.
 Yet another example of how the varied streets of Los Angeles were used to set the right character and tone for the movies.

 The great silent stars filmed far more on this one block than at any other spot in town.
-This brief overview tour includes Pickford, Chaplin, Keaton, and Lloyd.
+This brief overview tour includes Normand, Pickford, Chaplin, Keaton, Lloyd, and the Hollywood Heritage celebration of the Chaplin-Keaton-Lloyd Alley.

 Charlie Chaplin Hollywood Tour